-Calvinists believe that before God created the world, he had already decreed which of us would believe the gospel and be saved.
+Calvinists believe that before God created the world, he had already decided which individuals would believe the gospel and be saved.
 One passage often cited to support this doctrine is Acts 13:48: "And as many as were appointed to eternal life believed" (ESV).
 In this post, I offer an alternative interpretation of this verse which accords with Wesleyan/Arminian theology.

 The key question in the interpretation of Acts 13:48 is this: why were these people appointed to eternal life?
 I agree with the Calvinists that these people were not appointed to eternal life on the basis of their faith in Jesus.
 Luke’s language suggests that these people believed in Jesus because they were appointed; they were not appointed because they believed in Jesus.
 However, Luke does not go so far as to say that these people were ordained unconditionally before the foundation of the world.
 On the contrary, when this verse is read in the wider context of Luke’s narrative, quite a different picture emerges.

 Luke has just told us about another Gentile who was appointed to eternal life: Cornelius.
 Recall the words of the angel to Cornelius: "Send to Joppa and bring Simon who is called Peter; he will declare to you a message by which you will be saved" (11:13-14 ESV).
 Cornelius is not yet saved.
 Cornelius has apparently not yet even heard about Jesus, much less believed in him.
 Nevertheless, the angel comes to Cornelius and tells him that he will be saved.
 Clearly there is a sense in which Cornelius had been appointed to salvation.
 But why was Cornelius thus appointed?
 Luke is abundantly clear: